2025 Was a Turning Point for AI: Insights, Strategy and Education for Businesses

 The past year brought more change to the IT landscape than we’ve seen since cloud computing reshaped how organizations operate.
 AI adoption accelerated faster than most teams expected.

 For many organizations, AI delivered real efficiency gains.
-But it also introduced new complex challenges and pressure, especially for IT leaders already stretched thin keeping systems running, managing risk, and supporting growth.
+However, it also introduced new complex challenges and pressure, especially for IT leaders already stretched thin.
+They had to keep systems running, manage risk, and support growth.

 What We Learned From Our Clients in 2025

 Across financial services, healthcare, and manufacturing, we heard many consistent stories.
-AI curiosity was high.
-Confidence in applying it was not.
+AI curiosity was high, but confidence in applying it was not.

-Employees experimented with tools without clear guidance or guardrails, IT departments fielded questions faster than they could answer them, and leadership teams struggled to connect AI experimentation to real business goals.
+Employees experimented with tools without clear guidance or guardrails.
+IT departments fielded questions faster than they could answer them.
+Leadership teams struggled to connect AI experimentation to real business goals.

 The result was AI anarchy.